-The IWayFinder application has been selected to determine the development effort required by COCA-MDA compared to that required by three MDA approaches which have been proposed in the literature: U-MUSIC-MDA, proposed by [6]; Paspallis's MDA, proposed in [7]; and MUSIC-MDA, proposed in the IST-MUSIC project deliverables in [5].
-The enterprise architecture tool (EA) [15] was used to develop the IWayFinder application using the four MDAs (COCA, MUSIC, U-MUSIC, and Paspallis's).
+The IWayFinder application has been selected to determine the development effort using COCA-MDA compared with that using three MDA approaches proposed in the literature: U-MUSIC-MDA proposed by Khan (Khan, 2010), Paspallis's MDA proposed by Paspallis (Paspallis, 2009), and MUSIC-MDA proposed by Wagner et al. (Wagner et al., 2011).
+The enterprise architecture tool (EA) (SPARX Enterprise Architecture, 2010) was used to develop the IWayFinder application using the four MDAs (COCA, MUSIC, U-MUSIC, and Paspallis's).
 Each MDA phase was carried out separately.
+COCOMO II

-COCOMO II [9] was used to find the development effort in person-months for each MDA.
-There are two COCOMO II models, i.e. the post-architecture model and the early design model.
+(Boehm et al., 2000) was used to find the development effort in person-months for each MDA.
+There are two COCOMO II models, i.e. the post-architecture and early design models.
 The post-architecture model is a detailed model used once the project is ready to develop and sustain a fielded system.
-The early design model is a highlevel model which is used to explore alternative architectures or incremental development strategies [9].
-Based on the above considerations, we selected the post-architecture model to evaluate the four MDAs: COCA, MUSIC, U-MUSIC, and Paspallis's.
+The early design model is a high-level model which is used to explore alternative architectures or incremental development strategies (Boehm et al., 2000).
+Based on the above, the post-architecture model has been selected to evaluate the four MDAs: COCA, MUSIC, U-MUSIC, and Paspallis's.